DSIA

 Entity

-Something that exists as a particular and discrete unit — Source: The American Heritage Dictionary of the English Language, Fourth Edition.; object
+Something that exists as a particular and discrete unit — Source: The American Heritage Dictionary of the English Language, Fourth Edition.;

 F